Powered by artificial intelligence, ‘autonomous’ border towers test Democrats’ support for surveillance technology

-Today the government is guarding the route with solar-powered “Autonomous Surveillance Towers” whose humming, rotating heads look like Pixar’s WALL-E on a pole.
+Today the government is guarding the route with solar-powered “autonomous surveillance towers” whose humming, rotating heads look like Pixar’s WALL-E on a pole.
 The towers use thermal imaging, cameras and radar to feed an artificial intelligence system that can determine whether a moving object is an animal, vehicle or person, and beam its location coordinates to U.S. Border Patrol agents.

 Al Miller, whose ranch spans about 50 square miles of desolate West Texas desert and mountains, including Viejo Pass, has three of the towers on his property.
 “I think they’ve made a difference,” he said, adding the system has “learned” which objects to disregard, including his truck.
 “When my pickup goes by, they no longer watch it,” Miller said.